Awesome Activity #1

 What this encourages: Curiosity, creativity, finding neat things to do outdoors

-How to get started: Together, walk down the block, through a park, or around a nearby playground.
+How to get started: Together, walk down the block, through a park, or around your backyard.
 Gather leaves, flowers, pine needles, acorns, and anything else that’s safe and your child finds appealing.
 Take a bag to carry the items home.

 What to do next: Remove the bracelet and set it aside for tomorrow.
 Lay it flat and invite your child to glue the bracelet to a sheet of paper to create art!